itsrobel/sync/README.md

   - a new version of each file is created

 - [x] try server connection on client start
-- [ ] upload files if connection is made
-      have the connection request be on conditional
+- [x] upload files if connection is made have the connection request be on conditional
 - [ ] update send the file update to server when client is connected
-- [ ] make the ping/pong for the server to client connection to check live
+- [x] make the ping/pong or the server to client connection to check live

+- [ ] setup bi directional streaming for session handling

+  - [ ] the server should be able to send files to the clients

+- [ ] download files from the server and place in the correct location for the client

 ### Bonus